 Literary Studies and Anti-Blackness

-Part of my work on Melvin B. Tolson and Allen Tate will be published in a future volume of Criticism.
+Part of my work on Melvin B. Tolson and Allen Tate will be published in Criticism in Fall 2017.
 Also I have explored my concerns with extant forms of disciplinary history in an essay for Public Books, which was translated into Italian, and I have presented this work at the Meeting of the Modern Language Association, the Modernist Studies Association conference, and, this October, at the History of Humanities V in Baltimore.

 I have an ongoing interest in how the Digital Humanities has been defined in relationship to the history of literary studies.
 In particular, I have concerns about whether many methods and practices that are seen as digital are really new at all.
 Further, DH’s appeal to novelty only affirms its ties to other privatizing measures within the contemporary university.
 DH as a category may actually provide a more effective way towards surfacing the long history of literary study’s entanglement with developments in capitalism.